Neural network (biology): History

-Applications

-Neural networks can be used in different fields.
-The tasks to which artificial neural networks are applied tend to fall within the following broad categories:

-Function approximation, or regression analysis, including time series prediction and modeling.

-Classification, including pattern and sequence recognition, novelty detection and sequential decision making.

-Data processing, including filtering, clustering, blind signal separation and compression.

-Application areas of ANNs include nonlinear system identification and control (vehicle control, process control), game-playing and decision making (backgammon, chess, racing), pattern recognition (radar systems, face identification, object recognition), sequence recognition (gesture, speech, handwritten text recognition), medical diagnosis, financial applications, data mining (or knowledge discovery in databases, "KDD"), visualization and e-mail spam filtering.
-For example, it is possible to create a semantic profile of user's interests emerging from pictures trained for object recognition.

 Neuroscience

 Theoretical and computational neuroscience is the field concerned with the analysis and computational modeling of biological neural systems.

 Since neural systems are intimately related to cognitive processes and behaviour, the field is closely related to cognitive and behavioural modeling.

 The aim of the field is to create models of biological neural systems in order to understand how biological systems work.
-To gain this understanding, neuroscientists strive to make a link between observed biological processes (data), biologically plausible mechanisms for neural processing and learning (biological neural network models) and theory (statistical learning theory and information theory).
+To gain this understanding, neuroscientists strive to make a link between observed biological processes (data), biologically plausible mechanisms for neural processing and learning (neural network models) and theory (statistical learning theory and information theory).

 Types of models

 Many models are used; defined at different levels of abstraction, and modeling different aspects of neural systems.
 They range from models of the short-term behaviour of individual neurons, through models of the dynamics of neural circuitry arising from interactions between individual neurons, to models of behaviour arising from abstract neural modules that represent complete subsystems.
-These include models of the long-term and short-term plasticity of neural systems and its relation to learning and memory, from the individual neuron to the system level.
+These include models of the long-term and short-term plasticity of neural systems and their relation to learning and memory, from the individual neuron to the system level.

 Connectivity

 In August 2020 scientists reported that bi-directional connections, or added appropriate feedback connections, can accelerate and improve communication between and in modular neural networks of the brain's cerebral cortex and lower the threshold for their successful communication.
 They showed that adding feedback connections between a resonance pair can support successful propagation of a single pulse packet throughout the entire network.
+The connectivity of a neural network stems from its biological structures and is usually challenging to map out experimentally.
+Scientists used a variety of statistical tools to infer the connectivity of a network based on the observed neuronal activities, i.e., spike trains.
+Recent research has shown that statistically inferred neuronal connections in subsampled neural networks strongly correlate with spike train covariances, providing deeper insights into the structure of neural circuits and their computational properties.